 We all carry outdated behaviors that no longer serve us.
 These old habits may have worked long ago to help us postpone discomfort and feel safe.
-They might have enabled us in the past to get our needs met indirectly, but if you allow negative thought patterns to control you today, you’ll feel frustrated and disempowered.
+They might have enabled us in the past to get our needs met indirectly, but if you allow negative thought patterns or behaviors to control you today, your dreams will be thwarted and you’ll feel disempowered.

-When we allow ourselves to get curious instead of beating ourselves up with criticisms, wonderful things happen.
-The burden is removed, and we breathe a little more freely.
+When we allow ourselves to get curious instead of beating ourselves up with criticism, wonderful things happen.
+The burden is lifted, and we breathe a little more freely.
 When we take the time to explore with compassion what’s fueling procrastination, we discover insightful answers previously hidden.

-STEP 1 Create a sense of safety by replacing judgment with curiosity.
+Create a sense of safety by peeling off the self-condemnation.
 One of the most important shifts we can make when exploring procrastination is to observe ourselves with acceptance and self-compassion.
 Judgment and criticism only keep us stuck.
-Get curious and lose the judgment.
+Get curious and lose the judgment!

-STEP 2 Explore what's in your way.
-What legitimate need might be competing for your time, attention and energy?”
 When we are delaying a task or project that we desire to complete, there is often a legitimate need fighting to be fulfilled.
 Check in and see if you need something.
-It might be exercise, a drink of water, rest, or to resolve a personal conflict.
+It might be exercise, a drink of water, rest, or resolving a personal conflict.

 Possible Needs Competing with Your Project:

-1) Your body is aching for change in the form of movement and exercise, and this need is competing with your mind and your desire to finish.
+Your body is aching for movement and exercise; after all, you've been sitting at that computer for 3 hours!
+Your body's need is competing with your mind and your desire to finish the project.

 Our brains are pleasure-seekers.
 The more